m-one-w/M1WEngine/docs/specSheet.md

 * Throw

   Lunk chooses to remove his enemy from sight by tossing it out like the trash.
 Enemies will fly forward 2 or 3 spaces before dying in the embrace of the ground.
-If a pretty lady is crushed by Lunk's flying enemy, Lunk losses his points from his [health bar](#health-bar).
+If a damsel is crushed by Lunk's flying enemy, Lunk losses his points from his [health bar](#health-bar).
 * Eat

   Lunk gets hungry, he eats his enemy.
 Eating can be positive or negative depending on what is eaten.

-### Enemy Attack Pretty Lady
+### Enemy Attack Damsel
-Enemies will try to kill or kidnap pretty ladies if they see any.
+Enemies will try to kill or kidnap damsels if they see any.

 The mechanics of this are to be decided.

-## Pretty Lady Movement
+## Damsel Movement
-Pretty ladies will wander the map when spawned.
+Damsels will wander the map when spawned.

-* if an enemy if within 6 squares of a pretty lady, they will walk in the opposite direction
+* if an enemy if within 6 squares of a damsel, they will walk in the opposite direction
     * this is ignored if Lunk is nearby in favor of Lunk related logic
-* if Lunk is within 12 squares of a pretty lady, they will walk towards Lunk
+* if Lunk is within 12 squares of a damsel, they will walk towards Lunk
-* if Lunk is within 5 sqaures of a pretty lady, they will stand still and make heart emojis at Lunk
+* if Lunk is within 5 squares of a damsel, they will stand still and make heart emojis at Lunk

 ## Score System
 ### Health Bar